-We made payments to trial participants, other than those in the Learning Outcome 1 base test cell, for joining, completion and project extension (in the form of £50 Marks and Spencer vouchers), to provide compensation for allowing installations, such as electricity usage monitors, into their premises.
+We made payments in the form of £50 Marks and Spencer vouchers to all trial participants except those in the baseline monitoring test cell, for joining, project completion and project extension.
+We compensated some customers for allowing installations, such as electricity usage monitors, into their homes.
 These fees were also intended to provide an incentive to trial participants to sign up and to continue to participate for the duration of the trial, although anecdotal evidence indicates that trial participants often agreed to participate before being informed about the payments.

-SMEs were given a £100 joining payment and a £100 completion payment, applied as an ex-VAT credit to the customer's account shortly after joining and completion.
+SMEs were given a £100 joining payment and a £100 completion payment, applied as an ex-VAT credit to the customer's account shortly after joining and on completion.